Accretion-to-jet energy conversion efficiency in GW170817: Jet energy in GRB 170817A

 \section{Jet energy in GRB~170817A}

-Inferring the true energy of a GRB jet is not straightforward in general, even in cases where the emission of both the prompt and afterglow emission have been extensively observed.
-For what concerns the prompt emission, this is hampered by theoretical uncertainties on several aspects, regarding both the dominant form of energy in the jet (either magnetic or bulk kinetic) and the way this energy is transformed into the radiation we observe.
-Moreover, during the prompt emission the emitting material is thought to be in highly relativistic motion, which renders essentially impossible to infer the jet opening angle -- and therefore to derive the jet true energy -- from observations of this emission phase alone.
+Inferring the true energy of a GRB jet is not straightforward in general, even in cases where both the prompt and afterglow emissions have been extensively observed.
+The understanding of the prompt emission phase is hampered by theoretical uncertainties on several aspects, regarding both the dominant form of energy in the jet (either magnetic or bulk kinetic) and the way this energy is transformed into the radiation we observe.
+Moreover, during the prompt emission, the emitting material is thought to be in highly relativistic motion, which essentially renders it impossible to infer the jet opening angle -- and therefore derive the jet true energy -- from observations of this emission phase alone.

-Observations of the afterglow provide in principle a better tool for inferring the true jet energy.
-As the jet material collides with the interstellar medium (ISM), it drives a shock that heats up particles, that can then radiate \citep{Paczynski1993,Meszaros1997}.
+Observations of the afterglow provide, in principle, a better tool for inferring the true jet energy.
+As the jet material collides with the interstellar medium (ISM), it drives a shock that heats up particles, which can then radiate \citep{Paczynski1993,Meszaros1997}.
 Moreover, as the shock sweeps the ISM, the shocked fluid slows down and relativistic beaming is reduced, thus allowing the observer to infer the actual jet opening angle \citep{Rhoads1997}.